 Enhancing Healthcare Team Outcomes

 Dofetilide is a class III antiarrhythmic agent which is usually prescribed by the cardiologist.
-However, these patients are often followed and monitored by the primary care provider, cardiac nurse, and the internist.
-Healthcare providers who look after patients with arrhythmias must know the adverse effects of these agents; this extends to the nursing staff who will both administer the drug, as well as have the likely initial observation of any adverse effects or drug interactions.
+However, these patients are often followed and monitored by the primary care provider, cardiac nurse, and internist.
+Healthcare providers who look after patients with arrhythmias must know the adverse effects of these agents; this extends to the nursing staff who will administer the drug and most likely perform the initial observation of any adverse effects or drug interactions.

 Pharmacists should verify dosing and perform thorough medication reconciliation to rule out drug interactions and ensure proper dosing, thereby preventing potentially severe adverse effects.
-They should communicate any concerns they have to the physician or nursing staff so porer corrective action can take place.
+They should communicate any concerns they have to the physician or nursing staff so porer corrective action can occur.

-All class III (potassium channel blockers) antiarrhythmic drugs are proarrhythmia as well.
+All class III (potassium channel blockers) antiarrhythmic drugs are proarrhythmic as well.
 Therefore, extreme care should is for physicians when prescribing dofetilide for patients.

 All healthcare workers, including the cardiac nurse and pharmacist, should consult with a cardiologist before making any changes in the dosage or administration schedule.

 As demonstrated above, an interprofessional team approach with open lines of communication is the optimal approach to dofetilide therapy so that patients can achieve the best possible outcomes.
-[Level V]
+[Level 5]